“Home is the source for

 “Yes, Kenny, how is the situation going down there?”

-“Fine, we’re just going over some…things…” I glanced toward the flat’s front door as my father shuffled out to the vestibule, mailbox key in hand.
+“Fine, we’re just going over some…things…” I coughed, glancing toward the flat’s front door as my father shuffled out to the vestibule, mailbox key in hand.

 “You know, family stuff—how about you?”